Rus1130/calculator/README.md

 <br>

 ### Symbols
 Define variables below `[symbols]`.
-If this section is omitted, you will not be able to evaluate mathematical expressions:
+If this section is omitted, you will not be able to evaluate mathematical expressions.
 ```
 x + 1 => 3